 Organic-mat shingles are a lot more affordable; homeowners can expect to pay between $2000 to $5000, depending on the size, pitch, and slope of your roof.
 While these shingles are more affordable, they have a shorter lifespan than fiberglass shingles, lasting between 15 to 30 years.

-For more information about America’s favorite roofing material, give John Henderson Construction a call today!
+For more information about America’s favorite roofing material, give Henderson Roofing a call today!